ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 ```

 If you've programmed in any conventional language, this is just how
-things work, and you'd be surprised that things could work any other
+things work.
+You might be surprised that things could work any other
 way.

 In a lazy language, something stranger happens.
 Arguments to functions
 are only evaluated if the function actually uses them.
 Remember that the
 `give_me_a_three` function throws away its argument and always returns a
 3?
-Well in a lazy language, the above call would *not* fail because
+In a lazy language, the above call would *not* fail because
 `give_me_a_three` never looks at its first argument, so the first
-argument is never evaluated, so the division by zero doesn't happen.
+argument is never evaluated.
+Thus, the division by zero doesn't happen.

 Lazy languages also let you do really odd things like defining an
-infinitely long list.
-Provided you don't actually try to iterate over
+infinitely long list, provided you don't actually try to iterate over
 the whole list this works (say, instead, that you just try to fetch the
 first 10 elements).

-OCaml is a strict language, but has a `Lazy` module that lets you write
+OCaml is a strict language, but has a `lazy` module that lets you write
 lazy expressions.
 Here's an example.
 First we create a lazy expression
 for `1/0`: